3 officers injured, suspect killed in Philadelphia shooting

 PHILADELPHIA (AP) — Three Philadelphia police officers were shot and wounded at a home and a suspect was killed early Wednesday when a SWAT team tried to arrest a man wanted on a homicide charge, police said.

 The shooting occurred around 6:30 a.m., soon after officers tried to serve a warrant in North Philadelphia, said First Deputy Commissioner John Stanford.
-The 19-year-old suspect, whose name was not released, fired at officers through a window as they were attempting to knock on the front door, Stanford said.
+The 19-year-old suspect fired at officers through a window as they were attempting to knock on the front door, Stanford said.

 “The fact that … there are this many incidents with SWAT officers being fired upon, is not normal.
 We have come to believe this is a normal course of events.
 It is not,” Stanford said at a news conference.